 Security

-One of the reasons sliding doors are so cheap in comparison to other patio doors is that they don’t have great security.
-Many have a little latch that’s easy for intruders to bypass without even breaking the door.
-If you lift the door up, you can get the latch on the inside to unlock.
-Quality vendors have locks in as many as four different places for much greater security.
+One of the reasons sliding doors are so cheap compared to other patio doors is that they don’t have great security.
+Many have a little latch intruders can easily bypass without breaking the door.
+If you lift the door, you can get the latch on the inside to unlock.
+Quality vendors have locks in as many as four places for greater security.

 Energy Efficiency